tyqiangz/Final-Year-Project/README.md

 A research on optimising binary QC-MDPC codes for use in the McEliece cryptosystem for my Bachelor's Thesis in the National University of Singapore, Mathematics department.
 <br>
-For the mathematical background of QC-MDPC codes, refer to sections 2 & 3 of [2].
-For the mathematical background of circulant matrices, refer to section 2 of the document [1].
-For the pseudocode of the bit-flipping algorithm and Sum-Product algorithm, refer to the Appendix, Algorithm 1 and 2 of the document [1].
-For the mathematical background of the bit-flipping algorithm and Sum-Product algorithm, refer to section 5 of the document [1].

 - [x] Algorithms for matrix operations on circulant matrices
 - [x] Algorithm for counting 4 cycles in Tanner graph of a QC-MDPC code
 - [x] Optimising the algorithm for counting 4 cycles